✓ Updated March 2026

 Careem/Uber

 These ride-sharing apps are the most convenient way to get around Amman, especially for tourists.
-They offer a reliable and often air-conditioned way to reach most destinations, from downtown to the upscale Abdoun district.
+They offer a reliable and often air-conditioned way to reach most destinations, from the Citadel to Rainbow Street.

 Walking